-'Brexit carnage': shellfish trucks protest in London over export delays
+'Brexit carnage': Shellfish trucks protest in London over export delays

 "You're talking 48 hours to 50 hours.
 It's crazy," he said.

-(Reporting by Guy Faulconbridge; Editing by Kate Holton, Timothy Heritage and Jonathan Oatis)
+(Reporting by Guy Faulconbridge; Editing by Kate Holton, Timothy Heritage, Jonathan Oatis and Catherine Evans)

 (Only the headline and picture of this report may have been reworked by the Business Standard staff; the rest of the content is auto-generated from a syndicated feed.)